awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp.md

 ## Creating a role for federated users \(console\)<a name="roles-creatingrole-federated-users-console"></a>

-The procedures for creating a role for federated users depend on your choice of third\-party providers:
+The procedures for creating a role for federated users depend on your choice of third party providers:
 + For Web Identity or OpenID Connect \(OIDC\), see [Creating a role for web identity or OpenID Connect Federation \(console\)](id_roles_create_for-idp_oidc.md)\.
 + For SAML 2\.0, see [Creating a role for SAML 2\.0 federation \(console\)](id_roles_create_for-idp_saml.md)\.